NightLamp/CITS3402/README.md

 ## About this project
 This project implements floyd-warshall in a distributed manner using MPI on Linux.
-It has been tested using Ubuntu 18.04.3 LTS and Open MPI 2.1.1.
+It has been tested using Ubuntu 18.04.3 LTS, Manjaro 5.2.12, and Open MPI 2.1.1.

 ## How To Use
 The following steps will get you running this project.